gottacatchenall/dissertation_prospectus/tex/prospectus.md

 At its core a model must map observable input conditions $x$ to observable output conditions $y$ as a function of both $x$ and model parameters $\theta$ which typically are scalar coefficients used  in the definition of the mapping $y = f(\hat{x}, \theta)$.

 If $\hat{y} \approx  y$, we say our model $f$ is "good", and we Google "Nature submission instructions".

-Model selection has deep and rich history, starting somewhere near "Occam's Razor" and ending with computer science folks talking to you about "bits" and "k-fold crossvalidation".
-Outside the scope of this document.
+If not, we say our model is bad and try something else.
+Model selection has deep and rich history, starting somewhere near "Occam's Razor" and ending far outside the scope of this document.
+For our purposes, it suffices to understand that there exist several model selection criteria that enable us to determine which of a set of competiting explanatory models, $\{f_1, f_2, \dots\}$ provides the highest fidelty explanation of our data.

+What separates science from philosophy?
+For most of recorded human history, science and philosophy were not separate disciplines, and most languages wouldn't distinguish a scienctist from a phiolosopher.

+> In fact, the sciences, arts, and philosophies are all equally creators. . .
+Concepts
+> do not wait for us ready-made, like celestial bodies.
+There is no heaven for
+> concepts.
+They must be invented, fabricated, or rather created, and would be
+> nothing without the signature of those who create them.
+(Deleuze & Guattari
+> 1991)

+We both create abstractions to model systems

+I would contest science resicts itself to models that allow some interface between the conceptual models we make and that which is observable about the world.

+such that they can be compared with so-called 'ground truth'.

-Indeed, all scientific models must define some set of conceptual objects^[Woah, man.] $A \in \text{Universe}$.
+Indeed, all scientific models must define some set of conceptual objects $A \in \text{Universe}$.
 What is observable about concepts?
 Mapping from conceptual frameworks $A$ to quantitative metric $g: A \to \mathbb{R}^{d_1}$.
 And so scientific models inevitably create a mapping between observable states of the concepts as we define them, and quantitative predicted outcomes, $f : g(A) \to \mathbb{R}^{d_2}$

 In Halley's model $A = \{\text{Sun}, \text{Jupiter}, \text{Saturn}, \text{Earth}, \text{Comet} \}$